sajidahmed12/MSM-Encrypted-Messenger/README.md

+Certainly!
+Below is a template for a GitHub README.md file for the MSM-Encrypted-Messenger project built upon Java Swing and Java Multithreading:

+---

 # MSM Encrypted Messenger

-MSM Encrypted Messenger is a secure and privacy-focused messaging application that ensures end-to-end encryption for all communication.
+MSM Encrypted Messenger is a secure and privacy-focused messaging application built using Java Swing and Java Multithreading, ensuring end-to-end encryption for all communication.

 ## Features